Headquarters Banner

 (p2)

-while we were on a hill with but one rail fence through which the bullets would come and two or three trees the place in the fence where I was the bullets would go cochunk into the rails it made me think of home and pray while I was firing they could not see me but they fired in the direction of the smoke there was two other in the same place one of the fellows left and I began to think of a safer place I loaded fired and would retreat about ten feet and then dropp load and fire till I got a better position where I pepered away at them the bullets came as close as ever. one of our boys was shot in the leg he left on a run for shelter of our barracks one of our fellows helped him along I gess some of the rebels were killed I heard one yell among them they found our rifles to hot for them and retreated to a mill where they had the advantage of us after to hours hot fighting we with drew We expect to be at it again soon it was the first battle I ever was in I don’t think one of the boys acted cowardly I don’t think I acted a cowards part although I did not like the idea of being shot I might have got away and no one have been the wiser but I was among the last to leave the field I think I should have been among the angels had I been killed I felt happy.
-One of our men with a companion went over the river in a boat and went through the town a women told them there was about 500 there in the morning they have got back safe.
-I do not know how long we shall stay in this place I cannot think of any more to write by the way this paper come from Virginia yesterday afternoon I will write some time about the journey here we are in comfortable quarter You need not worry about me I have found a savior in Christ or I would not have felt as I did in my first battle perhaps you will get the news by the paper before this letter this will set your mind at ease Good by for the present
+while we were on a hill with but one rail fence through which the bullets would come and two or three trees the place in the fence where I was the bullets would go cochunk into the rails it made me think of home and pray while I was firing they could not see me but they fired in the direction of the smoke there was two others in the same place one of the fellows left and I began to think of a safer place I loaded fired and would retreat about ten feet and then dropp load and fire till I got a better position where I pepered away at them the bullets came as close as ever. one of our boys was shot in the leg he left on a run for shelter of our barracks one of our fellows helped him along I gess some of the rebels were killed I heard one yell among them they found our rifles to hot for them and retreated to a mill where they had the advantage of us after to hours hot fighting we withdrew We expect to be at it again soon it was the first battle I ever was in I don’t think one of the boys acted cowardly I don’t think I acted a cowards part although I did not like the idea of being shot I might have got away and no one have been the wiser but I was among the last to leave the field I think I should have been among the angels had I been killed I felt happy.
+One of our men with a companion went over the river in a boat and went through the town a woman told them there was about 500 there in the morning they have got back safe.
+I do not know how long we shall stay in this place I cannot think of any more to write by the way this paper come from Virginia yesterday afternoon I will write some time about the journey here we are in comfortable quarters You need not worry about me I have found a savior in Christ or I would not have felt as I did in my first battle perhaps you will get the news by the paper before this letter this will set your mind at ease Good by for the present

 Give my love to all Kiss Hugh for me